-- 1. List and briefly describe five (5) of the elements which constitute yuko datotsu. - 2.
-Briefly describe four (4) types of suburi. - 3.
-Briefly describe fumikomi.
-What is the purpose of fumikomi? - 4.
-Briefly describe seme.
-What is accomplished through seme? - 5.
+- 1. List and describe five (5) of the elements which constitute yuko datotsu. - 2.
+Describe fumikomi.
+What is the purpose of fumikomi? - 3.
+Describe seme.
+What is accomplished through seme? - 4.
 What is the origin of shinzen ni rei before practice: Shintoism, Confucianism or Zen Buddhism?
-What is the purpose of shinzen ni rei in modern kendo? - 6.
-List and briefly describe three (3) categories of counter-attack techniques (ohji-waza).
+What is the purpose of shinzen ni rei in modern kendo? - 5.
+List and describe three (3) categories of counter-attack techniques (ohji-waza).
 Include a specific example of each category.